johnbrc/MPD-Distribution/modules/MPD-M4/MPD-M4.md/MPD-M4.md

 ### Increase [mvmts] ###

 Missional movements grow through the forming of disciples who make disciples, who make disciples (see [*The Commissioning of Messianic Community*] and [*The Structures of Messianic Community*].
-Disciples do more than simply *believe* in missional values: they *embody* core beliefs and values by realigning their lives, in order to affect their own contexts and futures—including making disciples...who make disciples...who make disciples and so on.
+Disciples do more than simply *believe* in missional values: they *embody* core beliefs and values by realigning their lives, in order to affect their own contexts and futures—including making disciples ... who make disciples ... who make disciples and so on.

 ### Reproduction ###